 Registering as a market participant

 Registration is a requirement for REMIT market participants.
 We have established an online registration system.
-REMIT market participants must register before entering into reportable transactions, with transaction reporting starting from 7 October 2015.
+REMIT market participants must register before entering into reportable transactions.
+Transaction reporting started on 7 October 2015.
 Find out more on how to register at Registering as a market participant under REMIT.

 Reporting suspected market abuse or suspicious transactions under REMIT